aws-samples/serverless-patterns/glue-eventbridge-lambda-cdk/README.md

 aws glue get-job-runs --job-name '<replace by job name>'
 ````

-4. Go to CloudWatch and verify the lambda Log Group.
+4. Go to CloudWatch Console and verify the lambda Log Group.
 You must see a Info log with the message "AWS Glue Job timeout successfully caught".
 It means that the Lambda Function was executed by the Event, after the Glue Job State has been changed to TIMEOUT.

 ## Cleanup

-1. Delete the stack
+1. Delete the stack.
+You will see the message "GlueEventBridgeLambda: destroyed" at the end
     ```bash
     cdk destroy
     ```
-1. Confirm the stack has been deleted
+1. You can confirm that the stack has been deleted by executing the command bellow
     ```bash
     aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"
     ```